MicrosoftDocs/learn/learn-pr/azure/challenge-project-building-augmented-reality-app-hololens-2/includes/3-exercise.md

 They also provided [a case study](/windows/mixed-reality/out-of-scope/case-study-creating-a-galaxy-in-mixed-reality) around how they thought through the challenge of how to produce a galaxy full of stars without overloading the GPU of the device.
 You'll be testing out various design considerations as the first interaction you create may not be feasible after doing some prototyping.
 It's iterated on throughout the process.
 You should assume that your project document changes over the life of the project.

-## Environmental Considerations
+## Environmental considerations

 Consider the surroundings and conditions in which the app is used.
 Consider factors such as ambient lighting, noise, and physical space limitations.
 Optimize the app's performance to adapt to varying environmental conditions and ensure a consistent experience for users.

-## Galaxy Explorer Example for Environmental Considerations
+## Galaxy Explorer example for environmental considerations

 Galaxy Explorer took on a few design assumptions such as a person wouldn't be using the app in the middle of a field on a sunny day.
 Most likely they would be using it in a confined space room or within a classroom.
 Contrasting colors would be used where it made sense to provide more fidelity since most things such as stars would be represented in a white color.